mattermost/mattermost-load-test-ng/docs/external_auth_providers.md

 - If this option is left empty, the load-test tool will use a default realm file with the following usable credentials:
   - To log in in mattermost: `keycloak-user-01` as username and password.
   - To log in into the Keycloak admin interface: `mmadmin`/`mmpass`.

+## Importing a database dump

+The `KeycloakDBDumpURI` configuration option allows you to import a database dump into the Keycloak server.
+This is useful when you want to use a database dump from a previous Keycloak server deployment.

+This option allows the use of an URI (can be `http://`, `https://`, or `file://`) to a database dump file.
+The dump file should be a `.tgz` archive with the `.db` files inside.
+This file will be uploaded and extracted directly into the Keycloak `$KEYCLOAK_PATH/data/h2` folder.

 ## Generating users